DynamicIT/ThreatLocker/README.md

 Basic wrapper for ThreatLocker's new Portal API.
 Most endpoints are unimplemented, but what's available is already very helpful (e.g. cloning an existing app control policy into another org).

 ## Examples
+Get inactive devices for ThreatLocker support to orphan:
 ```powershell
 Connect-ThreatLocker -Instance g